 The purpose of visiting Lava Tower was altitude acclimatization.
 The intent was to have lunch and hang out for an hour or so.
 The guides were checking to see how we would react to being at altitude.
 We clambered around the rocks and perched ourselves into little nooks to eat lunch.

 The weather, however, does not always cooperate when hiking.
 The clouds rolled into the lunch area at Lava Tower and the temperature quickly dropped.
-(Emily described the temperature using more colourful language in her journal).
+(Micah described the temperature using more colourful language in their journal).
 It was decided after just 35 minutes we would abandon our lunch spot.
 Laura wanted to use the available outhouse and in her haste she decided to jog across the small plateau.
 She arrived at the outhouse heart pounding and thoroughly out of breath due to the altitude of 4642 m (15,230 ft) at Lava Tower.
 This was a good little reminder of why the hike up Kilimanjaro is so challenging; the lack of oxygen makes everything difficult.

 Once Laura returned we fled Lava Tower.
 The initial trail was very steep as we dropped quickly to the plateau below, where the trail mimicked the earlier trail but gently descending instead of ascending.

 We hiked through the desert landscape for a bit over an hour, gradually descending through the rocky landscape.
 Amiri led us down, setting a quick pace that Laura and I were unable to keep pace with (we both have one wonky knee).
 August continued to descend with Laura and me, which is why there is always one guide per two hikers on the mountain.
-After a little while we came across Emily, who was still not feeling 100% and wanted to hike at our slightly slower pace.
+After a little while we came across Micah, who was still not feeling 100% and wanted to hike at our slightly slower pace.
 The clouds rolled in, removing any possibility of views of the mountain.
 The hike continued to be a bit of a grind as we worked our way down the mountain towards Barranco Camp.

 As we approached Barranco Camp the vegetation increased.
 There were small forests of Giant Groundsels and the ground was covered in grasses and small shrubs.
 Giant lobelia deckenii dotted the landscape.
 Barranco Camp was located at 3940 m on a small plateau above a steep cliff.
 The upper limit of the Moorland Zone is 4020 m so we were just at the upper limit of the Moorlands.
 We arrived in camp 5 hrs 45 minutes after we had left Shira Camp.
 As my stomach had not been happy all day this was definitely the hardest day of the hike for me.